 Our ability to compete in the highly competitive biotechnology and pharmaceutical industries depends upon our ability to attract and retain highly qualified managerial, scientific and medical personnel.
-We are highly dependent on our management, scientific and medical personnel, including our Chief Executive Officer and President, our EVP, Discovery and Translational Sciences, our SVP, Clinical Development and our interim Chief Scientific Officer.
-Our SVP, Clinical Development and interim Chief Medical Officer, Karsten Witt, M.D., is not our employee and provides services under a consulting agreement.
-Our interim Chief Scientific Officer Alexander Mayweg, Ph.D. is an employee of Ridgeline and we receive his services under the Ridgeline Services Agreement.
-Our interim Chief Business Officer is also an employee of Ridgeline.
-In addition, to date we have not had a Chief Financial Officer, and the responsibilities of a Chief Financial Officer have largely been fulfilled by our Chief Executive Officer, David M. Epstein, Ph.D.
-As part of our transition to a more limited consulting relationship with Ridgeline and commencing operations as an independent public company, we plan to hire a new Chief Scientific Officer and we also intend to hire a Chief Medical Officer and Chief Financial Officer.
+We are highly dependent on our management, scientific and medical personnel, including our Chief Executive Officer and President, our newly-hired Chief Financial Officer and Chief Scientific Officer, our Executive Vice President of Discovery and Translational Sciences and our Senior Vice President, Clinical Development.
+Our Senior Vice President, Clinical Development, Karsten Witt, M.D., is not our employee and provides services under a consulting agreement.
+We plan to transition from our current service model with Ridgeline to a more limited consulting arrangement.
 While we expect to engage in an orderly transition process as we integrate newly appointed officers and managers, we face a variety of risks and uncertainties relating to management transition, including diversion of management attention from business concerns, failure to retain other key personnel or loss of institutional knowledge.
 In addition, the loss of the services of any of our executive officers, other key employees and other scientific and medical advisors, and an inability to find suitable replacements could result in delays in product development and harm our business.